-You will be working on a sample from Flickr's network.
+You will be working on a sample from Flickr's network, trying to predict friendship between users.
 Each node in the network is a Flickr user and an edge between two nodes indicates that these users are friends.
 To help you with this task, you will have access to the groups in which each user is a member.